 Starting a Home Healthcare Business Frequently Asked Questions (FAQs)

 This section includes the most frequently asked questions about how to start a home healthcare business.
-If you don’t see your question, head to our forum, and post your question there.
-We have a whole team of industry experts who answer questions from small business owners every day.

 What is the difference between a home healthcare agency and a home healthcare business?

 The home healthcare agency and home healthcare business are fairly interchangeable terms.
 The difference you may come across is that an agency typically refers to a company that provides several home healthcare services, whereas a business may specialize in one or two services.

 How much money do I need to start a home healthcare business?

 If you are a single caregiver opening a nonmedical home healthcare business, you could start your agency for less than $1,000.
 It’s difficult to determine an exact cost because licenses have varied costs depending on your state.
 If you are opening a medical healthcare business in a franchise with several employees, it could cost you $100,000 or more to start the business.
 The franchise fee could be as much as $35,000.
 Plus, include the salary of employees, and the cost of medical equipment, which could be expensive depending on the type of service you provide.

 How do I get a home healthcare license?

 The home healthcare license will be issued by your state.
 The best place to find more information about both the business and home healthcare licenses is your state’s official website.
 A good place to start your search is the website’s Department of Health section.